Shorewood slows down No. 2 Stanwood, wins 45-37

-The slog was intentional for Shorewood, and the Thunderbirds stayed calme despite falling behind 8-2.
+The slog was intentional for Shorewood, and the Thunderbirds stayed calm despite falling behind 8-2.

 Dennis Kloke’s postgame speech didn’t begin with “I told you so,” even though he told his Stanwood girls basketball players they need to work on half-court sets and couldn’t depend on the running game.